© 2026 Rentokil Initial plc © 2026 Urban Planters

 Our landscaping schemes are designed for longevity, but regular maintenance is crucial to keep them looking their best.
 This includes watering, pruning, and feeding to ensure plants thrive.
 We also offer professional plant maintenance services to guarantee a consistently stunning display.
 To learn more about our tailored garden maintenance plans, please contact us.

 This depends on the work you are having carried out.
 Most landscaping can be carried out year round, however some soft landscaping needs to be carried out during certain months.
 Seeding is best carried out in autumn or early spring.
-Any bare root planting should be carried out between nov-march.
+Any bare root planting should be carried out between November–March.
 We have seen in recent years with climate change that these timeframes need adjusting, so we ensure we consider every task based on the weather at the time.

 Our designer uses the Elemental Green Design tool (https://calculator.farmcarbontoolkit.org.uk/elemental) to ensure our projects are as sustainable as possible.
 We strive to include locally and ethically sourced landscaping materials.
 We look to design out waste in all projects to minimise our carbon footprint and reuse materials where possible.
 Our designer has completed a level 2 certificate in Understanding Environmental Sustainability to make sure we are staying ahead of the curve when it comes to sustainable landscaping.

 Varies depending on the complexities of the project.
-Range for a few days up to a couple of months.
+Range from a few days up to a couple of months.
 Before any work starts we will provide a timeframe and works order so you know exactly what to expect.
 Landscaping can often be unpredictable and the extremes in weather we are currently seeing can alter the order of works.
 The operational manager will keep you informed at all stages of any delays or alterations to the timeframe.